Why Is My Dog Not Eating?

 Your dog is in pain

 “Dogs do a great job of trying to mask pain but that could be another reason why a dog is not eating,” Teller explains.
 “Maybe it just hurts to have to get up and walk to the bowl, or to stand or even lean down to eat.”
-Certain breeds, like dachshunds and dobermans, are prone to neck problems, or your pup could have osteoarthritis or even cancer.
-You have to be alert to other signs to describe to the vet—for instance, your dog is limping, flinching when you pet her, or if your pup is hiding.
+Certain breeds, like Dachshunds and Dobermans, are prone to neck problems, or your pup could have osteoarthritis or even cancer.
+If you’re wondering “why is my dog not eating,” you have to be alert to other signs to describe to the vet—for instance, your dog is limping, flinching when you pet her, or if your pup is hiding.
 “If it’s a new behavior that’s not typical for your dog, that may help the veterinarian pinpoint what’s going on,” says Melissa Bain, DVM, professor of clinical animal behavior at the University of California, Davis, School of Veterinary Medicine.
-It’s one of the 50 things your vet won’t tell you, but you’ll want to know.
+Plus, learn what you can give a dog for pain.

 Your dog has a toothache